Charged particle tracking via edge-classifying interaction networks: Measurements

 \subsection{Edge Classification}

-Towards transparency and applicability to future acceleration studies, we have implemented the IN in \textsc{PyTorch}~\cite{pytorch} as the set of explicit matrix multiplications, concatenations, and transposes detailed in Sec.~\ref{sec:IN}.
-The full forward-pass, comprised of edge and node re-embeddings used to predict edge weights, is shown in Fig.~\ref{fig:forward-pass} below.
-The functions $\phi_R^{(1)}$, $\phi_R^{(2)}$, and $\phi_O$ are approximated as multilayer perceptrons (MLPs) with rectified linear unit (ReLU) activation functions~\cite{relu1,relu2}.
+As detailed in Sec.~\ref{sec:IN}, we have implemented the IN in \textsc{PyTorch}~\cite{pytorch} as a set of explicit matrix operations and in \textsc{PyG}~\cite{fey2019fast} as a MPNN.
+Both implementations are available in the \textsc{Git} repository accompanying this paper~\cite{IN_repo}.
+In the following studies, we limit our focus to the MPNN implementation trained on graphs built using geometric cuts only.
+Because \textsc{PyG} accommodates the sparse $\mathcal{G}_\mathrm{COO}$ edge representation, the MPNN implementation is significantly faster and more flexible than the matrix implementation (see \ref{sec:timing}).
+The full forward-pass, comprised of edge and node blocks used to predict edge weights, is shown in Fig.~\ref{fig:forward-pass}.
+The functions $\phi_{R,1}$, $\phi_{R,2}$, and $\phi_O$ are approximated as multilayer perceptrons (MLPs) with rectified linear unit (ReLU) activation functions~\cite{relu1,relu2}.
 The ReLU activation function behaves as an identity function for positive inputs and saturates at 0 for negative inputs.
-Notably, the $\phi_R^{(2)}$ outputs have a sigmoid activation $\sigma(\cdot)\in(0,1)$, such that they represent probabilities, or edge weights, $W(\mathcal{G})\in(0,1)^{\nedges}$ that each edge is a track segment.
-We therefore seek to optimize a binary cross-entropy (BCE) loss between the truth targets $y_i=\{0,1\}$ and edge weights $w_i\in(0,1)$:
+Notably, the $\phi_{R,2}$ outputs have a sigmoid activation $\sigma(\cdot)\in(0,1)$, such that they represent probabilities, or edge weights, $W(\mathcal{G}_\mathrm{COO})\in(0,1)^{\nedges}$ that each edge is a track segment.
+We therefore seek to optimize a binary cross-entropy (BCE) loss between the truth targets $y_k=\{0,1\}$ and edge weights $w_k\in(0,1)$, which henceforth are re-labeled by the edge index $k$: